On sums involving products of three binomial coefficients

 \abstract In this paper we mainly employ the Zeilberger algorithm to study congruences for sums of terms involving products of three binomial coefficients.
 Let $p>3$ be a prime.
 We prove that

 for all $d\in\{0,\ldots,p-1\}$ with $d\eq(p+1)/2\pmod2$.
 If $p\eq1\pmod4$ and $p=x^2+y^2$ with $x\eq1\pmod4$ and $y\eq0\pmod2$, then we show

 by means of determining $x$ mod $p^2$ via

 We also solve the remaining open cases of Rodriguez-Villegas' conjectural congruences on modulo $p^2$. \endabstract 2010 {\it Mathematics Subject Classification}.
 Primary 11B65; Secondary 05A10, 11A07, 11E25. {\it Keywords}.
 Central binomial coefficients, super congruences, Zeilberger's algorithm, Schr\"oder numbers, binary quadratic forms.
-Supported by the National Natural Science Foundation (grant 10871087) and the Overseas Cooperation Fund (grant 10928101) of China. \endthanks \endtopmatter \document
+Supported by the National Natural Science Foundation (grant 11171140) of China and the PAPD of Jiangsu Higher Education Institutions. \endthanks \endtopmatter \document

 \heading{1.
 Introduction}\endheading